Matt1479/TypeScript-Udemy/README.md

   return a + b;
 }

-const result = add("Mark", " Smith");
+const result = add("Mark", " Bob");
 result.split(" ");
 ```

-Overload basically means that there are other ways of calling this function.
+Overload basically means that there are many other ways of calling a certain function.

 <br><br>